d-hoke/runcython/README.md

     pip install runcython

+<h4>Configuration for OSX</h4>
-If you use OSX, you'll have to make sure that the file python.pc is on your PKG_CONFIG_PATH.
-I achieved this by adding `export PKG_CONFIG_PATH=/System/Library/Frameworks/Python.framework/Versions/2.7/lib/pkgconfig` to my ~/.bashrc.
+python.pc is not on the PKG_CONFIG_PATH by default for OSX.
+I added `export            PKG_CONFIG_PATH=/System/Library/Frameworks/Python.framework/Versions/2.7/lib/pkgconfig` to my ~/.bashrc to solve this.
 <h2>Usage</h2>

     # hello.pyx